bateman/python_pyenv_poetry_template/README.md

 3. Make your changes and commit: `git commit -m 'Add feature'`
 4. Push to the branch: `git push origin feature-name`
 5. Submit a pull request.

-### Development guidelines

-The project uses the following development libraries:
-* `ruff`: for code linting and formatting.
-* `mypy`: for static type-checking.
-* `bandit`: for security analysis.
-* `pre-commit`: for automating all the checks above before committing.

 ## License